 This advance fee fraud is done by scammers to deceive people and make them pay some money as advance fee.
-People who are being deceived fall prey in advance fee scam because they think it will give a lot of benefit to their life or business, such as loan, investment scheme, scholarship etc. These kind of scams have changed from time now so many people know about them but still there are few new ones coming online daily which makes the victims live threat for their sensitive data’s security on internet transaction.
+People who are being deceived fall prey to an advance fee scam because they think it will give a lot of benefit to their life or business, such as loan, investment scheme, scholarship etc. These kinds of scams have changed from time to time now so many people know about them but still there are few new ones coming online daily which makes the victims live threat for their sensitive data’s security on internet transaction.

 Remember these tips to avoid being a victim of a telephone scam:

 In recent years, criminals have exploited the high-speed Internet connections offered by many Internet service providers (ISPs) and the safety inherent in Caller ID functionality.
 The charges may lead to significant financial loss for consumers and businesses, as well as aggravation.
 To help prevent this type of fraud, Verizon will no longer permit any use of its voice messaging name or number on unsolicited calls placed using an "800" or similar telecommunications number when making contact with customers via Voice Messaging over Data Services.
 If you receive such a call, contact us immediately at 1-800-837-4966 to obtain confirmation that all of your accounts have been protected and voicemail enabled.

 In some instances, illegal websites or practices may sell access to bogus “toll free” government numbers for a one-time fee (for example $20-$40).
 This type of service is not notified to the FCC by telephone companies, but rather through many other avenues such as using another ever changing postal code/city as the address, or specific IP addresses.